 My story has its share of crisis and crashes.
 Life complicates as difficult questions present.
-Overwhelmed, and in shock, I find it hard to answer with any sense of assurance.
-I am spent!
+Overwhelmed, and in shock, I find it hard to answer with any sense of assurance due to fatigue!

 It should not concern me as God handles it.
 I'm human, but God!
 He surrounds us with the nurturing of others and the fruit of His Spirit.
 He shines through the darkness in the talents of various caring people, whom He uses to help decide when we can't.

 In these moments you have to release control and trust we are in "over our head."
 Beautifully over our head, because trusting God is the best option as He pours over you.